oplS16projects/SpaceXplore/README.md

 2. After downloading the file extract it and place it anywhere
 3. Install rsound library on your computer throught the Dr.Racket package manager
 4. In the project release click on SpaceXplore.rkt, which is the file that starts the game
-5. A starter page will open up and you have to click on the right arrow key to initialize the game (first image in the screenshot section of this file)
+5. A starter page will open up and you have to press spacebar to initialize the game (first image in the screenshot section of this file)
 6. A second window will pop up (second image in the screenshot section) and this is the game.
 The controls are the arrow keys to move around and the space bar to shoot
 7. Dont get hit!